 Is smoking and/or vaping permitted?

 Trustees’ Garden is a smoke-free campus.
-Smoking and vaping is permitted only in the Charles H. Morris Center parking lot, where the food vendors are located.
+Smoking and vaping is permitted only in the designated Smoking Area in the Charles H. Morris Center parking lot. > View the Map

 What will happen in the case of inclement weather?